Why those cards about reusing hotel towels are so effective

 And if the towel message is instead phrased that “reusing towels meets a high standard for environmental responsibility,” it highlights self-imposed standards or norms, if they exist in the decision maker.
 Such personal norms are termed injunctive because they involve beliefs about right and wrong that consider transcendent and abstract concepts, such as devotion and obedience to God.

-Interestingly, such prompting – whether by subjective social or personal norms – does not work on everyone.
+Interestingly, such prompting–whether by subjective social or personal norms–does not work on everyone.
 Some may work better in some cultures (for instance, in Asian societies) and with some age groups (such as in younger people) than others.

 Setting the scene for a desired choice